pluggdapps/tayra/docs/filter_blocks.rst

       <div> hello world

-The above example demonstrates a filter-block called **py** implemented by an ITayraFilterBlock plugin called **py**.
-Filter blocks are handled by plugins and the correct plugin to handle the filter block is choosed based on the opening line's filter-block name.
+The above example demonstrates a filter-block called **py** implemented by an :class:`tayra.interfaces.ITayraFilterBlock` plugin called **py**.
+Filter blocks are handled by plugins and the correct plugin to handle the filter block is choosen based on the opening line's filter-block name.

 Plugins handling filter-blocks, directly take part in compilation phases of the template script and can even generate stack machine instructions